Daily in-class writing can help your students discover the writer within.

 If not, you’re not alone.
 Research on writing frequency suggests that just a quarter of middle and high school students write for at least 30 minutes a day, a minimum standard set by learning experts.

 During my sixteen years as an ELA teacher, there were times my students wrote enough and times they did not.
-But, unsurprisingly, when I devoted adequate time to in-class writing, my students gained skills and confidence more quickly and I had greater insight into their lives.
+But, unsurprisingly, when I had my students writing every day, my students gained skills and confidence more quickly and I had greater insight into their lives.

 I remember one student—we’ll call her Imani—who would sit in class and stare at her blank computer screen as the minutes ticked by.
 She sighed, she groaned, she started writing and hit the delete key almost immediately.
 She seemed to feel like everything was riding on crafting the perfect paragraph.

-What if she came to class knowing she would write every day?
-Would she feel less pressure to “get it right?”
+Now, I think about how she would have responded if I had added short, low-stakes writing sessions to our daily schedule.
+If she came to class knowing she would write every day, would she feel less pressure to “get it right?”
 Probably.
 Would she start to see that the only way to become a better writer was to write frequently?
 Likely.
 Would writing begin to feel more attainable and perhaps even a little rewarding?
 Definitely!

 1. Writing is good for mental health and capacity.

-Anyone who journals daily can talk about the emotional benefits of having a place to clarify their thoughts and work through their emotions.
+Anyone who writes in a journal every day can talk about the emotional benefits of having a place to clarify their thoughts and work through their emotions.
 And it turns out that science confirms these benefits.
 There are more than 200 studies that show the positive effect of writing on mental health.